 All properties assigned in such an action can also be seen as directly relating the respective pair of items or concepts.
 Multiple use of E13 Attribute Assignment may possibly lead to a collection of contradictory values.
 All cases of properties in this model that are also described indirectly through a subclass of E13 Attribute Assignment are characterised as "short cuts" of a path via this subclass.
 This redundant modelling of two alternative views is preferred because many implementations may have good reasons to model either the action of assertion or the short cut, and the relation between both alternatives can be captured by simple rules.

-APPENDIX C. ISSUE 336 Assistance for reducing to core CRM model
+APPENDIX C. ISSUE 336: Assistance for reducing to core CRM model

 CRMbase (or an extention of it) may be extended by declaring subclasses of existing classes as well as superclasses.
-In the former case all properties of the CRM class will hold for the subclasses.
-In the latter case the scope of the CRMbase will be extended and a property of the CRMbase class may hold for the new superclass but not necessarily.
+In the former case, all properties of the CRM class will hold for the subclasses.
+In the latter case, the scope of the CRMbase will be extended and a property of the CRMbase class may hold for the new superclass but not necessarily.
 In the case a property p of a class A also holds for a new superclass B it should be a conservative extension.
 That is, when restricted to the original class the extended property, p’, is identical to the original property p.
 In general a superproperty is said to be a conservative extension of a subproperty when it is identical to the sub property when restricted to its domain and range.

 Taken on its own, CRMbase is not affected by such a conservative extension of scope, since it is not concerned with A. This is similar to what in logic is called a conservative extension of a theory.
 This construct is necessary for an effective modular management of ontologies, but is not possible with the current way RDF/OWL treats it.